nomad-software/nomad.uk.net/markdown/articles/vim-the-only-text-editor-youll-ever-need.md

 <time>Posted on 10th July 2013 by [Gary Willoughby](/pages/about.html)</time>

 Text editors are a huge topic of discussion and [argument](https://en.wikipedia.org/wiki/Editor_war) in the software world and every developer has their favorite.
-I’ve seen so many [flame wars](https://en.wikipedia.org/wiki/Flaming_(Internet)) erupting all over the net about this subject that i sometimes dare not bring it up.
+I’ve seen so many [flame wars](https://en.wikipedia.org/wiki/Flaming_(Internet)) erupting all over the net about this subject that I sometimes dare not bring it up.
 Well, not wanting to shy away from an argument i’m going to make the case for the [Vim](https://en.wikipedia.org/wiki/Vim_(text_editor)) text editor and explain why it’s so awesome.

 ## History